sophieabby/sophieabby.github.io/_projects/1-genome_annot.md

 - conjugative systems [CONJScan](https://github.com/macsy-models/CONJScan)

 For more on how to install MacSyFinder and the associated Macsy Models, have a look at the comprehensive [MacSyFinder's documentation](https://macsyfinder.readthedocs.io/en/latest/).

+## Writing own MacsyModels

+In the following publication, we explain step-by-step how one can write its own MacsyModels (models' definition and profiles).
+If interested, have a look here:

+[Abby, Denise and Rocha 2024](https://hal.science/hal-04257010v1) Identification of Protein Secretion Systems in Bacterial Genomes Using MacSyFinder Version 2, 2024 [https://link.springer.com/10.1007/978-1-0716-3445-5_1](https://link.springer.com/10.1007/978-1-0716-3445-5_1)